Today's Articles

 The Afro Swedish (Black Swede) Community, a story

-*The Afro Swedish community is celebrated on this date, in 1750, National Day in Sweden.
-African Suedes include naturalized citizens and Sweden residents born in Africa.
+*The Afro Swedish community is celebrated on this date, declared National Day in Sweden in 1750.
+African Suedes include naturalized citizens and Swedish residents born in Africa.
 As of 2018, 219,914 people in Sweden were born in Africa.
-African immigrants have lived in Sweden since the 17th century but in very few numbers.
+African immigrants have lived in Sweden since the 17th century, but in very few numbers.
 In 1900, there were 79 Africans in Sweden, of which 5, all South Africans, were citizens.

 One of the early documented Africans in Sweden was Gustav Badin, a Black court servant and diarist, originally a slave and butler of the Queen of Sweden, Louisa Ulrika, and later Princess Sophia Albertine of Sweden.
-Badin was not the only African swede during the 18th century.
-There were blacks in the royal regiments; one of them was the trumpeter Richard Abramsson who was born in the US.
+Badin was not the only African Swede during the 18th century.
+There were blacks in the royal regiments; one was the trumpeter Richard Abramsson born in the US.
 Most of the descendants of the African servants faced poverty in Sweden.

 In the 1880s, a circus performer named John Hood moved from the US to Sweden.
 It is unclear if John Hood was of complete African descent or was part European.
 Hood was the great-great-grandfather of Frederik Reinfeldt, who was prime minister of Sweden from 2006-2014.
 With either 1/16 or 1/32 African blood, Reinfeldt was the first head of state in any European country to be known to have black ancestry.